The 5 Supplements You Should Stop Taking. Now.

 - Vitamin A, C, and E: Another topic we’ve covered in-depth - antioxidants and Vitamin C. High dose, synthetic and isolated micronutrients (HD-SIMs as I’m soon to start calling them!), often have no benefit.
 In the case of A, C, and E, they can actually do harm.
 Eat carrots, peppers, citrus, seeds, and wheat germ to get all the A, C, and E you need.

 - Melatonin: I’ve teased this a bit, but the full article isn’t done quite yet.
 I’ve met the foremost expert on melatonin, and she’s teaching me that melatonin is used almost entirely improperly, and as a result, is causing more harm than good.
-If you need help sleeping, check out our podcast or webinar, and hold off on melatonin until further notice!.
+If you need help sleeping check out our podcast How To Sleep Well and hold off on melatonin until further notice!.